powerdot/Telegram-Bot-Framework/README.md

 ...
 async main() {
-    await this.clearChat(); // built-in method to clear chat this.send({ // built-in method to send message
+    await this.clearChat(); // TBF Engine's method to clear chat with user this.send({ // TBF Engine's method to send message back to user
         text: `Hey!`
     });
 }